White Collar (TV series): Accolades

 At the People's Choice Awards, White Collar was nominated in the categories of Favorite TV Obsession and Favorite Dramedy in 2011 and 2015.
 It was nominated for Favorite TV Cable Drama between 2012 and 2014.
 Matt Bomer won the award for Favorite TV Cable Actor in 2015.
 Diahann Carroll was nominated for Outstanding Supporting Actress in a Drama series at the Image Awards in 2012 and 2014.
 At the TV Guide Awards, actors Tim DeKay and Matt Bomer were both nominated for Favorite Duo in 2014.
 At the NewNowNext Awards, Matt Bomer was nominated in the category of Cause You're Hot in 2010.
 Regan Mizrahi was nominated in the category of Best Performance in a TV series - Guest Starring Young Actor at the Young Artist Awards in 2012.
 The pilot received a nomination for Outstanding Achievement in Casting - Television Pilot - Drama at the Casting Society of America Awards in 2010.

 Reboot

 On May 6, 2020, series creator Jeff Eastin wrote on Twitter that he "Had a great convo with Matt Bomer.
 We have a plan to bring #WhiteCollar back."
 But as of 2020, Fox 21 Television Studios, which succeeded the now-defunct Fox TV Studios, was not working on a revival.
 Many plans were postponed or shelved because of the disruption of the COVID-19 pandemic.

-A reboot was confirmed to be in the works on June 6, 2024.
+A reboot was confirmed to be in the development stages on June 6, 2024, though no network or streaming service had yet signed on as a producer or broadcaster.
 It was being written by Eastin, with the involvements of Bomer, DeKay, and Thiessen.
 It was said to be a "a fantastic script and it answers all the questions that one would have if you watch the show", and that it would honor the late cast member Willie Garson (who died in 2021 of pancreatic cancer).
 Eastin has said that the reboot will be titled White Collar Renaissance.
+No further announcements have been made about the status of the revival.